Logo Voyage

 You can check the original Wikivoyage article Here

-Stockholm has had presence of Jews since at least the 17th century.
+Stockholm has had a Jewish community since at least the 17th century.
 Sweden stands out as one of few European countries unaffected by the Holocaust, and much remains of the Jewish community's artifacts.
 Since 2000, Jews are recognized as one of five Swedish national minorities.

 Understand